elunna/nerfhack-changelog/README.md

 * weresnakes can summon snakes, pit vipers, and asphynxes
 * weresnakes are now red
 * monstrous spiders were buffed from level 8 to 12, difficulty 10 to 15, have berserk, infravision, infravisible, and MR 20
+* worms that walk get an additional hug/grapple attack

 **New hulk changes**: